lintonye/learnreact.design/_includes/faq.md

 - **60% off** the regular price!
 - **Zero risk** -- You won't be charged until the planned release date.
 Plus you can cancel your order anytime until 30 days after launch.
 No hard feelings.
 BTW: Some of you might see a $1 charge after placing an order.
 This is the normal process that my payment processor uses to verify your credit card.
 The $1 will go back to your card soon after.
+- **Office hours** -- I'll experiment the idea of weekly webinars where I'll answer your questions.
+I'm not sure if this would scale after the launch, but I'll do it for everyone who places an pre-order.
 - **Start learning sooner** -- I'll send you exclusive content updates while the courses are being created.
 You don't have to wait until the launch date.
 - **Learn what you want to learn** -- The courses are feedback driven.
 I'll try my best to integrate your feedback into the course materials.
 It’s a good opportunity to have your influence on creating a great resource for the entire design community.
 Shoot me an email, I’m all ears!
-- **Office hour** -- I'll experiment the idea of weekly webinars where I'll answer your questions.
-I'm not sure if this would scale after the launch, but I'll do it for everyone who places an pre-order.

 In the spirit of transparency, I must share that I'll use the number of pre-orders to gauge the potential of the idea.
 I'd really like to work on this full-time, but I need to be sure that my time is well spent -- I want to create enough value that you are willing to pay for.